 There is no doubt that the interior of the palaces is stunning, especially the Palacio del Rey Don Pedro; however, the courtyards and the gardens are what that many people come to see.
 The beautiful, multi-layered patios create a maze of pathways that leads you down into the larger, orange tree-lined gardens below.
 It’s no wonder that a wander through the Alcázar Gardens is the most enduring memories for many visitors to Seville.

-Getting there Affiliate disclosure: The links to tours or accommodation in this post are affiliate links.
+Affiliate disclosure: The links to tours or accommodation in this post are affiliate links.
 This means if you purchase after following one of these links, I make a small commission at no cost to yourself.
 Think of it like a win-win. 🙂

 Tickets for your visit